 Video of Human Digestion Process

 Human Digestive System – see the video of human digestion process.
+This video is based on the science model of human digestive system.
 Learn how the food passes through different parts of the digestive system and gets digested.

 Components of the Human Digestive System

-See and learn about the mouth, salivary glands, oesophagus, stomach, gastric juice, liver, pancreas, gall bladder, small intestine and large intestine.
+See and learn from the science model about the human digestion process and the components of the human digestive system .
+These include mouth, salivary glands, oesophagus, stomach, gastric juice, liver, pancreas, gall bladder, small intestine and large intestine.

 Mouth and Salivary Glands